apollographql/router/docs/source/index.md

 ## Usage

 Apollo Federation Router requires `configuration.yaml` and `supergraph.graphql` to be supplied.
-These are either located in the default directory (OS dependent) or explicitly specified via flag.
+These are either located in the current directory or explicitly specified via flag, either by an absolute path, or a path relative to the current directory.

-The router will draw its configuration from an OS dependent directory that can be viewed via the help command.

 ```
 OPTIONS:
-    -c, --config <configuration-path>    Configuration location relative to the project directory [env:
+    -c, --config <configuration-path>    Configuration file location [env:
-                                         CONFIGURATION_PATH=]  [default: configuration.yaml]
+                                         CONFIGURATION_PATH=]
-    -p, --project_dir <project-dir>      Directory where configuration files are located (OS dependent). [env:
-                                         PROJECT_DIR=]  [default: /home/bryn/.config/federation]
-    -s, --schema <schema-path>           Schema location relative to the project directory [env: SCHEMA_PATH=]
+    -s, --schema <schema-path>           Schema location [env: SCHEMA_PATH=]
-                                         [default: supergraph.graphql]
 ```

 ### Configuration file